kaleab-k/gsv_db_creator/README.md

 		 --write-images (-i) : Output the images of the route.
 		 --write-video (-v)  : Output a video of the route.
 		N.B: 1.
-VAL indicates a string value.
-N indicates a number.
+VAL indicates a string value while N indicates a number and the others are boolean.
-		     2. The range modes are activated for fov, pitch or heading if the 'start', 'step', and 'end' values are given.
+		     2. For the range mode to be activated the 'start', 'step', and 'end' values of fov, pitch or heading must be given.
 Comments: [pcl]
 - Add different examples and comment cases: e.g.
 	- Single location and varying heading and pitch